computational-psychology/mlds/README.md

 Contact
 =======
 Questions?
 Feedback?
-Don't hesitate to fork, pull request, or contact me (guillermo.aguilar@mail.tu-berlin.de)
+Don't hesitate to ask Guillermo Aguilar (guillermo.aguilar@mail.tu-berlin.de)

 This repository has so far only been tested in Linux (Debian 10 Buster, Ubuntu Xenial and Bionic)